thegenemyers/FASTGA/README.md

 directory is given with -P parameter.

 You can also call FastGA with a single source in which case it compares the genome/assembly against itself, avoiding the finding and reporting of identity matches.
-We anticipate that this mode may be usefule for (a) identifying repetitive regions in the genome, and (b) resolving and identifying haplotype correspondences between the various contigs of an assembly.
+We anticipate that this mode may be usefule for (a) identifying repetitive regions in a genome, and (b) resolving and identifying haplotype correspondences between the various contigs of an assembly.

 The traditional definition of the *adaptive seed* at a given position p of source1, is the longest string beginning at that position that is also somewhere in source2.
 If the number of occurences of this string in source2 is greater than -f, then the adaptamer is deemed repetitive and is not considered.
 Otherwise an adpatamer seed hit occurs at p and the positions of source2